RAF Swingate Down

 Royal Air Force Swingate Down or more simply RAF Swingate Down is a former Royal Air Force Chain Home Low radar station operational during the Second World War located north of Dover, Kent, England.

 The site was situated on alongside RAF Dover, another Radar section together on the removed First World War landing ground of RAF Dover.

 History

 First World War

+Swingate Aerodrome was first established in 1910 by Charles Rolls (of Rolls-Royce).
+With the increasing possibility of war, the site was further developed as a military airfield, becoming Dover (St. Margaret's) Aerodrome in July 1913, although still also known as 'Swingate'.
+At the outbreak of war in August 1914, all four squadrons of the RFC were posted to Swingate, and on 8 August 1914, the entire strength, a total of 56 aircraft, set out to cross the English Channel, bound for Amiens in France.

-RAF Dover was first established during August 1913, initially as stopping-off point before flying over the English Channel to France and was used by the following units:
+For the duration of the war, Swingate served as a training centre, and as a stopping-off point for aircraft before flying over the English Channel to France.
+The following units used Swingate in one way or another: